UU-tracktech/tracktech/Interface/README.md

-  "orchestratorObjectIdsUrl": "The Url to the orchestrator objectids HTTP endpoint", "orchestratorTimelinesUrl": "The Url to the orchestrator timelines HTTP endpoint", "bufferTime": (number setting the buffer length), "segmentLength": (number corresponding to hls segment size of video forwarder) }
+  "orchestratorObjectIdsUrl": "The Url to the orchestrator objectids HTTP endpoint", "orchestratorTimelinesUrl": "The Url to the orchestrator timelines HTTP endpoint", "bufferTime": (number setting the buffer length), "segmentLength": (number corresponding to hls segment size of video forwarder), "clientId": "ClientId used when getting a token", "accessTokenUri": "URI token endpoint of identity providing service", "authorizationUri": "URI authorization endpoint of identity providy service", "redirectUri": "URI to redirect after token gathering" }
 ```